-Too Much Slurry is a campaign against the harm caused to local communities by intensive farming.
+Too Much Slurry is a campaign against the harm caused to local communities by Intensive Farming and by anaerobic digesters.

 The harm is UK-wide and we hope to provide a website that threatened communities can go to when trying to protect: